jgraichen/rails-timeago/README.md

 This will also convert all matching time tags on page load.

+Use the following to also include all include all available locale files:

+	//= require rails-timeago-all

 ## Usage

 Use the timeago_tag helper like any other regular tag helper: